-- A minimum of 18 units. - Courses in six different sub-areas of the general education program. - Courses chosen to help students meet multiple overlay requirements in their General Education program. - No more than three courses in any one program or department. - At least one Upper-Division course, taken as the last course in the thematic cluster, which includes coursework dedicated to reflection upon both the theme and the overall general education experience.
+- A minimum of 15 units. - Courses in three different letter areas (A, B, C, D, E) of the general education program. - Courses chosen to help students meet multiple overlay requirements in their General Education program.

+- No more than three courses in any one program or department. - At least one Upper-Division course, taken as the last course in the thematic cluster, which includes coursework dedicated to reflection upon both the theme and the overall general education experience.
 Ideally, this and other courses in the thematic cluster would address a "wicked problem" from several disciplinary and inter-disciplinary perspectives.